VonBismarck1986/CryOdin/README.md

 # How to use plugin

-Right now CryOdin doesn't use CryAudio System ( Cryengine audio system ).
+Right now `CryOdin` doesn't use CryAudio System ( Cryengine audio system ).
 Instead it uses Miniaudio [https://miniaud.io/index.html].
 This is too much of issue but, it does mean there's a lot to know for you end-user in how to do Audio programming.
-Right the API of CryOdin handles most use cases of this.
+Right the API of `CryOdin` handles most use cases of this.
 So it shouldn't be problem to plug in the CryOdin and get striaght into it.

-If you want to build CryOdin on you're own you'll need to have Odin SDK from [https://github.com/4Players/odin-sdk] and create a folder in Cryengine SDKs directory called  `Odin`.
-Once done you'll need to add CryOdin plugin into the CryPlugins folders.
-From there you'll add this line of code into the CMakeList.txt that is located in the CryPlugins folder.
+If you want to build `CryOdin` on you're own you'll need to have Odin SDK from [https://github.com/4Players/odin-sdk] and create a folder in `Cryengine SDKs` directory called  `Odin`.
+Once done you'll need to add `CryOdin` plugin into the `CryPlugins folders`.
+From there you'll add this line of code into the CMakeList.txt that is located in the `CryPlugins folder`.

 ```CMake
 # Mandatory plugin, contains entities required by the engine